 Marketing automation plays an increasingly critical role in company growth and scale.
-It’s important to find a viable solution that brings order to the overwhelming volumes of data, turning metrics into meaningful, actionable insights.
+It’s important to find a viable solution that brings order to the overwhelming volumes of data.
+You need to turn metrics into meaningful, actionable insights.

-As the number of established marketing automation providers continues to grow, we are inundated with reviews on what differentiates competitors, though they all offer similar features – scheduling emails, scoring leads, segmenting databases, managing content distribution and tracking the customer journey of your sales funnel.
+The number of established marketing automation providers continues to grow, we are inundated with reviews on what differentiates competitors, though they all offer similar features.

 There are some marketing automation platforms that are more effective at email, others at creating drip campaigns.
 Don’t even get me started on reporting and analytics!
 When it comes down to it, you should start by understanding what you need most out of the software.